vikramjaygude20/LoginLogOutModule/README.md

 3rd year Engineering students may find this project useful for their academic work.

-Its a small Java code for login and logout functionality Java code.
+Its a small Java code for login and logout functionality.
 I did this using JSP , Servlet, JDBC and MySql.
 This code takes care of Back and Refresh vulnerability and deep URL without login vulnerability.
 I did this small project by referring one of the tutorial by Navin Reddy on youtube.

 Video Link:- 1) https://www.youtube.com/watch?v=q7WcUweCTmQ&list=PLsyeobzWxl7pUPF2xjjJiG4BKC9x_GY46&index=31